sonhn85/DuckDBExcelAddin/README.md

 ## Excel Date and Time Helpers

-Adds scalar functions to convert Excel date and time values stored as DOUBLE to DuckDB DATE, TIME and TIMESTAMP.
+Adds scalar functions to convert Excel date and time values stored as DOUBLE to DuckDB DATE, TIME and TIMESTAMP:

 ```excel
 =DUCKDB.EXEC(